When the world stopped in March, the lack of a formal schedule and the need to make sense of the mess overwhelmed even the most driven of individuals.

 When we moved to Texas, I decided it was time for a new blog, so I changed the host, played with the design, and started writing about our life in Texas with the theme of “accepting the unexpected journey.”
 But again, it was just a place for me to write and reflect.
 I wasn’t worried about brand or consistency because I just wanted to write.

-When I started thinking about the future and my desires to eventually write a book (or several), a good friend and writing partner suggested that I should treat my blog like my own personal writing workshop space.
+When I started thinking about the future and my desire to eventually write a book (or several), a good friend and writing partner suggested that I should treat my blog like my own personal writing workshop space.
 Over the past five years, it has become just that.
 After nearly two years of intermittent writing, I stepped away from the new blog for just over a year when I started getting some of my work published.
-When that opportunity dried up just under two years ago, I decided it was time to dust off the blog and really dedicate to regular writing practice.
+When that opportunity dried up just under two years ago, I decided it was time to dust off the blog and really dedicate myself to regular writing practice.
 I started writing at least once a week and stuck to it, determined to make sure that, no matter how much time I had, I spent some time each week writing.

 But even an introvert who hates self-promotion struggles when the audience is only a handful of readers.
 I expanded my social media reach, I created a writing Facebook page, and then I had to figure out how to work all of this in while still striving to be a dedicated wife, mom, and teacher.